seanpmaxwell/overnight/src/logger/README.md

 ### Using a custom logger
-For production you'll probably have some third party logging tool like ElasticSearch or Splunk. _logger_ exports one export `ICustomLogger` which has one method `sendLogs()` that needs to implemented.
-If you created a class which implements this interface, add it to logger through a setter or the constructor, and set the mode to `CUSTOM`, logger will call whatever logic you created for `sendLogs()`.
+For production you'll probably have some third party logging tool like ElasticSearch or Splunk. _logger_ exports one interface `ICustomLogger` which has one method `sendLogs()` that needs to implemented.
+If you created a class which implements this interface, and add it to _logger_ through a setter or the constructor, and set the mode to `CUSTOM`, logger will call whatever logic you created for `sendLogs()`.

 ````typescript